MacsDickinson/blog/Snow/_posts/2013-12-31-The-end-of-30-goals-for-2013.md

 * **Pass a Microsoft exam** - I am official a Microsoft Certified Technical Specialist in Web Application Development im .NET 4 ([70-515][7]).
 I actually quite enjoyed the process of taking the exam so I will look to become an MCPD or MCSD in 2014.
 * **Climb to the top of a UK mountain** - Climbed to the top of Pen-Y-Fan, the highest mountain in the Brecon Beacons, on 13th July.
 ![Pen-Y-Fan][9]
-Unfortunately, three of the SAS triallists that were also on the mountain that day [didn't make it][8].
 * **Contribute to an open source project** - I have a few open source projects of my own that I regularly contribute to such as [ASafaHarbor][10] and [Uniquify.it][11] but it's my [contribution to Sandra.Snow][12] that counts for this one.
 I am planning on contributing significantly more to the community in 2014.
 * **Raise money for charity** - November was Movember and I raised [the lofty sum of £35][13].
 Our team did much better, pulling together [£400 between us][14].
 * **Give a talk at a technical meet up** - In November I gave a talk on [Event Store][15] at [Leeds Sharp][16].
 ![You can also see the mo in this picture][22]
-This was great fun and fantastic motervation to learn something new.
+This was great fun and fantastic motivation to learn something new.
 Giving more talks will definitely be a focus for 2014.
-* **Find a diet that doesn't give me acid heartburn** - I haven't really found a diet that stops the acid reflux but I have found prescription drugs.
+* **Find a diet that doesn't give me acid heartburn** - I haven't really found a diet that works but I have found prescription drugs.
 Yay!

 Started
 -------

 * **Read a non technical book each quarter** - I'm not the fastest reader so this was always going to be a struggle.
-I have read **most of** The girl with the dragon tattoo and World War Z, both of which are good booksm but I've not hit the target of one each quarter.
+I have read **most of** The girl with the dragon tattoo and World War Z, both of which are good books but I've not hit the target of one each quarter.
 * **Read a technical book each quarter** - As with the last one, this was going to be a struggle, especially when it turns out that I read the vast majority of content online - not in books.
 That said I have read **most of** a number of technical books:
     - [Pragmatic Programmer][17]
     - [CQRS The Example][18]